- “Listicle” comes from “list + article”

 - Listicles go well with celebrities

-Popular lists consist of what interest people, and the most interesting people are celebrities.
+Popular lists consist of what interests people, and the most interesting people are celebrities.
 That is why listicles and celebrities fit each other.
 Celebrities are the best bait for audiences.
 Check it out:

 “22 Pictures of Miley Cyrus’ Open Mouth”